📦 Free shipping to DE from 59 € | to AU from 69 €

 5. Imitating everyday life with role play

-IKEA Hacks for the play shop
+IKEA hacks for the play shop

-IKEA Hacks for the play kitchen
+IKEA hacks for the play kitchen

 Montessori Sinnestisch TROFAST Regal